aws-samples/aws-comparing-algorithms-performance-mlops-cdk/README.md

 Shell.weight      <feature_number>: float  0.31 0.08 0.21 0.155 0.044 0.11 ...
 ```

-The above features starting from sex to Shell.weight are physical measurements that can be measured using the correct tools, so we improve the complixety of having to examine the abalone under microscopes to understand it's age.<br/><br/>
+The above features starting from sex to Shell.weight are physical measurements that can be measured using the correct tools, so we improve the complexity of having to examine the abalone under microscopes to understand it's age.<br/><br/>

 In order to download the dataset we need to run the below python script which can be found in the "scripts" folder named "download_and_divide.py" which will download the original dataset and divide it into two datasets named "dataset1.csv" and "dataset2.csv".
-We will be using those two datasets to show how the solution can continously include more data and use the added data for the training of the models.<br/><br/>
+We will be using those two datasets to show how the solution can continuously include more data and use the added data for the training of the models.<br/><br/>

 ```
 python scripts/download_and_divide.py